 Coterm Enrollment FAQS

-Q: Axess let me enroll in more than 20 units now that I am a coterm.
+Q: Axess permitted me to enroll in more than 20 units now that I am a coterm.
 Do I still need to submit a request for an exception to exceed maximum units?

-If students in the UG tuition group exceed units without approval, an enrollment hold is placed on the record.
-Students in the graduate tuition group do not need approval (up to 24 units), though they will be charged for each additional unit for any unit beyond 18.
+If you are in the UG tuition group and exceed units without approval, an enrollment hold is placed on the record in week 4.
+Note that if you are a coterm in the graduate (GR) tuition group, you do not need approval (up to 24 units), though you will be charged for each additional unit over 18 units.

 Q: Do I need to enroll in courses on both transcripts/careers?